The Scope and Purpose of a Home Inspection

 Purchasing property involves risk

 The purpose of a home inspection is to help reduce the risk associated with the purchase of a structure by providing a professional opinion about the overall condition of the structure.
 A home inspection is a limited visual inspection and it cannot eliminate this risk.
 Some homes present more risks than others.
 We cannot control this, but we try to help educate you about what we don’t know during the inspection process.
-This is more difficult to convey in a report and one of many reasons why we recommend that you attend the inspection.

 A home inspection is not an insurance policy

 This report does not substitute for or serve as a warranty or guarantee of any kind.
 Home warranties can be purchased separately from insuring firms that provide this service.

 A home inspection is visual and not destructive